Snowflake-Labs/schemachange/README.md

 schemachange records all applied changes scripts to the change history table.
 By default, schemachange will attempt to log all activities to the `METADATA.SCHEMACHANGE.CHANGE_HISTORY` table.
-The name and location of the change history table can be overriden via a command line argument (`-c` or `--change-history-table`) or the `schemachange-config.yml` file ( `change-history-table`).
-The value passed to the parameter can have a one, two, or three part name (e.g. " TABLE_NAME", or "SCHEMA_NAME.TABLE_NAME", or " DATABASE_NAME.SCHEMA_NAME.TABLE_NAME").
+The name and location of the change history table can be overriden via a command line argument (`-c`, `--schemachange-change-history-table`, or `--change-history-table`) or the `schemachange-config.yml` file (`change-history-table`).
+The value passed to the parameter can have a one, two, or three part name (e.g. "TABLE_NAME", or "SCHEMA_NAME.TABLE_NAME", or "DATABASE_NAME.SCHEMA_NAME.TABLE_NAME").
 This can be used to support multiple environments (dev, test, prod) or multiple subject areas within the same Snowflake account.

 By default, schemachange will not try to create the change history table, and it will fail if the table does not exist.
-This behavior can be altered by passing in the `--create-change-history-table` argument or adding `create-change-history-table: true` to the `schemachange-config.yml` file.
+This behavior can be altered by passing in the `--schemachange-create-change-history-table` or `--create-change-history-table` argument or adding `create-change-history-table: true` to the `schemachange-config.yml` file.
 Even with the `--create-change-history-table` parameter, schemachange will not attempt to create the database for the change history table.
 That must be created before running schemachange.

 The structure of the `CHANGE_HISTORY` table is as follows: